llpeterson/applications/overlays.md

 ### Structured Overlays

-At the same time file sharing systems have been fighting to fill the void left by Napster, the research community has been exploring an alternative design for peer-to-peer networks.
+At the same time file sharing systems started fighting to fill the void left by Napster, the research community began to explore an alternative design for peer-to-peer networks.
 We refer to these networks as *structured*, to contrast them with the essentially random (unstructured) way in which a Gnutella network evolves.
 Unstructured